Research Grants & Communications Officer

 Department of History, University of Toronto, August 2017-March 2019.

 I provided administrative and HR oversight for faculty members, visiting professors, and postdoctoral research fellows.
+I also coordinated large-scale symposia and conferences, speaker series, and departmental events.

 Semaphore Research Cluster, Faculty of Information, University of Toronto, January 2013-August 2017.